-For all other indefinite lived intangible assets, we perform a qualitative impairment test in accordance with ASC 350-30-35.
-Based upon this assessment, we have determined that it is unlikely that our indefinite lived intangible assets are impaired.
+For all other indefinite-lived intangible assets, we perform a qualitative impairment test.
+Based upon this assessment, we have determined that it is unlikely that our indefinite-lived intangible assets are impaired.

-See Note 4 to the Consolidated Financial Statements for further discussion of goodwill and other intangible assets.
+See Note 5 to the consolidated financial statements for further discussion of goodwill and other intangible assets.